 Maps are one of the best ways to represent the data in Tableau.
 Data visualizations using maps look very attractive and appealing.
 Map charts suites better when you want to show the demographic data such as Population census, income, housing, household rates, etc. Maps give an easy-to-infer advantage over the other charts available in Tableau and are highly interactive when you want to plot demographic or geographical data on a plot.

 Here in tableau, we have different types of maps, which are:

 Let's discuss each map in detail one by one.

 Proportional Symbol maps are suitable for visualizing the quantitative data for individual locations.
 It shows the data of one or two quantitative values per location.
 (Among two values, one value is encoded with color and the other is with size).
 Let’s take an example of the Earthquakes that occurred between 1981 to 2014 around the Earth, and size them by magnitude.
 Tableau allows you to color the data point locations by magnitude for extra details.

 Choropleth maps are also called Filled maps in Tableau.
 These maps are best suitable for visualizing the ratio data or statistical data in the form of various shading patterns or symbols on specific geographic areas.
 Choropleth maps are best suitable for visualizing data for polygons.
 And the Polygons may be countries, states, regions, or any area that can be geocoded in Tableau.

-Point distribution maps are those which helps the organizations in visualizing how locations of particular data points are shared.
+Point distribution maps are those which help the organizations in visualizing how locations of particular data points are shared.
 Point distribution maps are often used to show approximate locations and are looking for visualized clusters of data.
-To create a data distribution maps in Tableau, your data source should include Latitude and longitude coordinates.
+To create a data distribution map in Tableau, your data source should include Latitude and longitude coordinates.